Pooling Breastmilk

 For many years and on many current websites, parents have been told that it is best to chill breastmilk before adding it to milk that is already cold.
 The reasoning on these sites is based on a general approach to foods like raw meat or processed dairy products.
 Searching the internet still turns up these food-based recommendations, but interestingly none of these websites cite human milk research or a scientific basis for the recommendation.

 Many Ceres Chill parents use their Chillers to pump and store their milk all day.
-For more information about one of the studies on pooling breastmilk, check out the Journal of Breastfeeding Medicine.
+To learn more about the studies being done regarding pooling breastmilk visit the National Library of Medicine.

 *We are so excited to share that the person who led key research on combining different temperatures, Lisa Stellwagen, MD, FAAP, has helped in opening a Human Milk Institute in San Diego.
 There, she joins some of the greatest scientists in the world to continue working on studying best milk storage practices and the impact of pooling milk on newborn health.